Arjun-P17/Habitly/README.md

 ## Habitly - A habit tracking site

+Habity is a web app that tracks a collection of habits (Exercise, Diet, Reading, Meditation, Entertainment).

 #### A NEXT.js app with a NodeJS Backend

 ### How to run the app